What is script registration?

 How secure is my script once I’ve registered it?

 Our site is secure with 256-bit AES encryption over SSL (Secure Sockets Layer).
-Once received, your documents are encrypted with the same level of security and archived on our archive, which is a SAN we keep completely disconnected from the internet and wi-fi.
-In addition, nobody at Script Register ever opens your documents.
+Once received, your documents are encrypted with the same level of security and archived on our archive, which we keep completely disconnected from the internet.
+In addition, nobody at Script Register ever opens your documents unless you ask us to in writing.

 Is your screenplay registration service the same service that the WGA offers?

-Many entertainment attorneys stress that Copyright Registration is what you need most, even more than our service or any other service like ours, including that of the WGA.
-Without your script being copyrighted, if it’s infringed upon, you likely won’t be able to find an attorney to take on the case, even on a contingency fee basis, because even if you win, you may be able to win a settlement, but you most likely won’t be able to collect statutory damages, which are usually what make it worthwhile for litigators to take on a case to begin with.
-Our service is similar to WGA registration, but ours is a completely different service.
+Many entertainment attorneys stress that Copyright Registration is the best thing you can have on your side, more than script registration with our service or even script registration at the WGA.
+Without copyright registration, if your material is stolen or misappropriated, you likely won’t be able to find an attorney to take on the case, even on a contingency fee basis.
+This is because even if you win a settlement, you most likely won’t be able to collect statutory damages (which are usually what make it worthwhile for litigators to take on a case to begin with.)
+Our registration service is similar to WGA registration, but we are not affiliated with the WGA.
+That said, registering your script with Script Register as well as the WGA only strengthens your paper trail, in the event you need to sue an infringing party.

 If I register my script with Script Register, should I still file a copyright?